stmcginnis/skooner-website/docs/install/README.md

         # Give that service account root on the cluster
         kubectl create clusterrolebinding skooner-sa --clusterrole=cluster-admin --serviceaccount=default:skooner-sa

+        # For Kubernetes v1.21 and older
         # Find the secret that was created to hold the token for the SA
         kubectl get secrets

         # Show the contents of the secret to extract the token
         kubectl describe secret skooner-sa-token-xxxxx

+        # For Kubernetes v1.22 and newer
+        kubectl create token skooner-sa
         ```
-        Retrieve the `token` value from the secret and enter it into the login screen to access the dashboard.
+        Retrieve the `token` value and enter it into the login screen to access the dashboard.
       * You can also log in to Skooner with [OIDC](#running-oidc-on-Skooner) or [NodePort](#running-Skooner-with-nodeport).

 ## Installing Metrics Server